- Limited Liability Protection

 Filing of LLP Agreement

-The last step is to file a limited partnership agreement, The agreement governs the mutual rights & obligations between the partners and between the LLP & its partners.
-The LLP must be submitted within 30 days of the inclusion of Form 3 and must be printed on stamp paper and notarized.
+The last step is to file a limited liability partnership agreement, The agreement governs the mutual rights & obligations between the partners and between the LLP & its partners.
+The LLP must be submitted within 30 days of the inclusion of Form 3 and must be printed on stamp paper and should be duly notarized.
 The rate of stamp duty depends on the state and the capital contribution of the LLP.

 LLP Partnerships is a new and convenient concept that does not require any minimum capital.
 Besides, the registration cost is reasonable.